RSGallery2/RSGallery2_Project/Documentation/Config/config.md

 * (1) Display Search Yes No

   Displays a search rectangle over the gallery display.
-ToDo Check: The user may search for gallery names, images names,  in the descriptions and in the comments.
+The user may search for images where the name or the description matches the search text.

 * (2) Display Random Yes No